GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit_perturbed_data/README.md

 Beware the run time will be around 100x as long as it took to run the code in [../statistical_model_fit](../statistical_model_fit), unless you have a multi-core machine running linux [in which case the work is distributed].
+To save time, the Bayesian model fits only run 1 chain when using perturbed data (since our earlier checks indicated that the convergence of all chains was already quite good).